 On October 4, 2000, SunSource's Kar Products affiliate, through the partnership formed with Glencoe Capital, acquired all of the outstanding stock of Brampton Fastener Co.
 Limited, d/b/a Brafasco, a supplier of maintenance and repair products to industrial customers based in Toronto, Canada.
 Brafasco had sales of \$28.5 million (\$CDN) for the year ended December 31, 2000.
-As a result of this transaction, SunSource holds a \$44% ownership in the Kar Products affiliate.
+As a result of this transaction, SunSource holds a 44% ownership in the Kar Products affiliate.

-Rhode Island.
+On November 3, 2000, SunSource's Hillman Group purchased inventory and other assets of the Sharon-Philstone division of Pawtucket Fasteners, L.P. of Rhode Island.
 Hillman assumed the sales and servicing of the Sharon-Philstone division, distributors of fasteners to the retail hardware marketplace with annual sales of approximately \$14 million for the twelve months ended prior to the acquisition.
 The purchase price was \$5.5 million for inventory and other assets including certain post-closing adjustments.